-For the quarter ended May 31 (Q1), Helen of Troy beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended Feb.
+28 (Q4), Helen of Troy beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew slightly.
-Non-GAAP earnings per share grew.
-GAAP earnings per share contracted significantly.
+Compared to the prior-year quarter, revenue grew.
+GAAP earnings per share increased.

-Helen of Troy reported revenue of $304.5 million.
-The two analysts polled by S&P Capital IQ looked for a top line of $301.2 million on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Helen of Troy chalked up revenue of $326.0 million.
+The two analysts polled by S&P Capital IQ foresaw revenue of $314.8 million on the same basis.
+GAAP reported sales were 11% higher than the prior-year quarter's $294.0 million.